 - ¶1.
-Paul, a slave of Jesus Christ, called to be an apostle, set apart for the gospel of God - 2. which He promised beforehand through His prophets in the holy scriptures, - 3. concerning His Son who, as regards the flesh, was born of the seed of David, - 4. and who was declared to be the Son of God with power by the Spirit of holiness, through the resurrection from the dead: Jesus Christ our Lord, - 5. through whom we have received grace and apostleship to bring about, for his name's sake, the obedience of faith among all the Gentiles, - 6. among whom you also are the called of Jesus Christ. - 7.
+Paul, a slave of Jesus Christ, called to be an apostle, set apart for the gospel of God - 2. (which He promised beforehand through His prophets in the holy scriptures) - 3. concerning His Son who, as regards the flesh, was born of the seed of David, - 4. and who, as regards the spirit of holiness, was powerfully declared to be the Son of God by the resurrection from the dead, Jesus Christ our Lord, - 5. through whom we have received grace and apostleship to bring about, for his name's sake, the obedience of faith among all the Gentiles, - 6. among whom you also are the called of Jesus Christ. - 7.
 To all those in Rome who are beloved of God and called to be saints: Grace and peace to you from God our Father and the Lord Jesus Christ. - ¶8.
-First of all, I thank my God through Jesus Christ for all of you because your faith is being spoken of throughout the world. - 9.
-God, whom I serve with my spirit in the gospel of His Son, is my witness that without ceasing, I make mention of you, - 10. always asking in my prayers whether I might now, at last, be given success by the will of God to come to you. - 11.
+First of all, I thank my God through Jesus Christ for all of you because your faith is proclaimed throughout the world. - 9.
+God, whom I serve with my spirit in the gospel of His Son, is my witness that I continually make remembrance of you, - 10. always asking in my prayers whether I might now, at last, be given success by the will of God to come to you. - 11.
 For I long to see you, that I might impart to you some spiritual gift, that you might be established, - 12. that is, that I might be comforted together with you by our mutual faith, both yours and mine. - 13.
 For I would not have you to be ignorant, brothers, that I have often purposed to come to you (but have been hindered until now), so that I might also have some fruit among you, as among the other Gentiles. - 14.
 I am under obligation to both the Greeks and Barbarians, to both the learned and the unlearned; - 15. therefore, on my part, I am eager to preach the gospel also to you who are in Rome. - 16.
-For I am not ashamed of the gospel of Christ, for it is the power of God for salvation to everyone who believes, to the Jew first, and then the Greek. - 17.
-For by it, the righteousness of God is being revealed from faith to faith, as it is written, "The righteous shall live by faith." - ¶18.
-For the wrath of God is being revealed from heaven against all the ungodliness and unrighteousness of men who suppress the truth by unrighteousness, - 19. seeing that what may be known about God is manifest to them, for God has made it manifest to them.
+For I am not ashamed of the gospel of Christ, for it is the power of God for salvation to everyone who believes, to the Jew first and then the Greek. - 17.
+For in it, the righteousness of God is being revealed from a faith into a faith, as it is written, "The righteous shall live by faith." - ¶18.
+For the wrath of God is being revealed from heaven against all the ungodliness and unrighteousness of men who suppress the truth by unrighteousness, - 19. seeing that what is known about God is manifest to them, for God has made it manifest to them. - 20.
+For from the creation of the world, His invisible attributes (namely, His eternal power and divine nature) have been clearly seen, being understood through the things that are made, so that they are without excuse. - 21.
+For although they knew about God, they did not honor Him as God, nor were they thankful, but they were made vain in their thinking, and their senseless heart was darkened. - 22.
+Claiming to be wise, they were turned over to foolishness, - 23. and they traded the glory of the incorruptible God for an image in the likeness of corruptible man, and birds, and four-footed beasts, and creeping things.